Skip to content

 ARECIMNT Accounts Receivable Customers and Contacts Import Utility

-This utility was the first utility we Netcellent developed to handle the import and update of customers and contacts at the same time.
-Since then, we have developed separate utility to update or import customers.
-You are encouraged to use those utility for customer update and import.
-This document was written in the days when this utility is used for import and updating both customer sand eContacts.
-You are advised to use this utility for importing or updating eContact only.
+This utility was the first utility we developed to handle the import and update of customers and contacts at the same time.
+Since then, we have developed a separate utility to import or update customers which we encourage you to use.
+See KB articles below:

 You can access this utility at A/R -> Utililty -> Customer/eContact Import -> customer/eContact Import -> Econtact Import.
 See sample screen below: